allison-bennett/mlflow-website/website/blog/2025-07-01-mlflow-prompt-evaluate/index.md

 mlflow.openai.autolog()
 ```

-        We set mlruns as the local directory for MLflow tracking
-        We create an experiment called quickstart
-        We log the API calls for metrics like etc.
+Our next step will be to set mlruns as the local directory for MLflow tracking.
+We will create an experiment called quickstart and log the API calls for metrics like etc.

 On the OpenAI side, we initialize the OpenAI client and provide the prompt to the LLM (for example, instructing the LLM to act as an OCR expert).